Student Leaves A Note For Her Roommate To Clean After Their ESA Dog, Gets Aggressive Reactions

 OP posted an edit:

 ESA animals are often recommended for people dealing with anxiety, depression, and socialization problems.
-And the main goal is to make them more active, and social, give them errands to finish, and someone to take care of.
+The main goal is to make them more active and social, give them errands to complete, and provide someone to take care of them.

 And that gives them a sense of purpose.
 However, it obviously doesn’t work for some people.